RequirementEngineering/ch-re-al169818EdgarReyes/SRS.md

 * The secretary clicks the “Register new student” button to save the typed information.
 * The system will save the register in an external text file.

+Use case: Unregister Student
+Diagram:

+Brief Description:
+The secretary accesses the system, then goes to the unregister student section and selects the student to me remove from the system.

+Initial Step-By-Step Description
+Before this case use can be initiated, the secretary has already accessed the students unregister section.
+* The secretary selects from the list the student whose information is going to be removed from the system.
+* The secretary clicks the “Remove student” button to remove the student from the system.
+* The system will erase the register from the external text file.

+Use case: Modify student’s information
+Diagram:

+Brief Description:
+The secretary accesses the system, then goes to the modify student section and selects the student whose information has to be changed and changes the information.
+Initial Step-By-Step Description
+Before this case use can be initiated, the secretary has already accessed the students modification section.

+* The secretary selects from the list the student whose information is going to modified.
+* The secretary fills the fields that need to be modified with the new information.
+* The secretary clicks the “Save Changes” button to save changes.
+* The information will update from the external file.

+Use case: Register Employee
+Diagram:

+Brief Description:
+The secretary accesses the system, then goes to the register employee section and fills the fields with the employee’s information.
+Initial Step-By-Step Description
+Before this case use can be initiated, the secretary has already accessed the employees register section.

+* The secretary fills the fields with the employee’s information.
+* The secretary clicks the “Register new employee” button to save the typed information.
+* The system will save the register in an external text file.

 ## 2.3 User characteristics
 + This subsection of the SRS should describe those general characteristics of the intender users of the product including educational level, experience, and technical expertise.